Para español, seleccione de la lista

 Historians use portraits to become familiar with the person they are researching.
 Because artists paint from their point of view, studying a group of portraits painted by different artists can tell us much more about the person.

-Your task for this Web Quest is to study various portraits of Andrew Jackson to find facts about who he was.
+Your task for this Free Play is to study various portraits of Andrew Jackson to find facts about who he was.

 Directions

-He served as the governor of the territories of _______ and _______ Florida from March 10 until December 31, 1821.
+B. He served as the governor of the territories of and Florida from March 10 until December 31, 1821.

 Florida State Seal